 Start with the stick resting on a finger at each end, then slowly slide the fingers together along the underside of the stick.
 The rod will slide over the fingers, then stop moving over them, in turn, as the weight on each finger changes.
 The fingers will end up meeting at the balance point in the middle of the stick.
 See http://www.exploratorium.edu/snacks/center-gravity

 Now add some play dough to one end of the stick, and find the new balance point.

 Now experiment with adding different sizes of play dough to different places along the stick.

-The balance point will move depending on the relative weights of each end of the stick.
+The balance point will move depending on the relative weights and their positions out on the stick.